anonutopia/anonutopians/anote.md

 #### TODO - v1.0.0

 - [ ] add first root nodes
-- [ ] read percentage from the network
 - [ ] automatic lease to new nodes
 - [ ] wallet - lease and stake
 - [ ] start anote.wiki